ammdias/finctrl/MANUAL.md

   assign it to an account.
 - *Short name*: this is the abbreviation for the currency, like EUR for Euro or USD for United States Dollar.
 Currently it has no purpose in the program.
 - *Symbol*: the currency symbol, like '€' for Euro.
-Currently it has no use in the program.
+Currently it is not used by the program.
 - *Position*: the position of the symbol when writing an amount.
 Must be `left` or `right`.
-Currently it has no use in the program.
+Also with no current use in the program.
 - *Decimal places*: this indicates the precision of the currency.
 All amounts will be stored and displayed with this precision.
 When entering an amount, only the decimal places configured in the respective currency will be stored